nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 3. [VXLAN Overlay Networks](https://docs.docker.com/network/overlay/)
 4. [Encrypt traffic on an overlay network](https://docs.docker.com/network/overlay/#encrypt-traffic-on-an-overlay-network)

-## Design Components and Planning
+## Design Components

-- Two Ubuntu Linux VM acting as docker hosts
+- Two Ubuntu Linux VM acting as docker hosts.
+In this design VM reside on the same azure subnet but it can be deployed in enviornments where they have layer3 connectivity.
-- Enable Swarm Mode and create a multihost cluster
+- Enable Swarm Mode to create a multihost cluster
-- Create Overlay Networks
+- Custom Overlay Networks (red-overlay and green-overlay)
+- docker_gwbridge is the default bridge for swarm cluster
 - Overlay networks span multiple nodes
-- Extend the layer-2 broadcast domain to multiple nodes
+- Overlay networks extend the layer-2 broadcast domain to multiple nodes
 - ![Overlay packets](images/vxlan-packets.png)
+- Encryption can be enabled on overlay networks

 ## Docker Installation

-Create an Ubuntu linux VMs (docker-host-1 and docker-host-2) in Azure subnet and install docker.
+Create Ubuntu linux VMs (docker-host-1 and docker-host-2) in Azure subnet and install docker.

 ```
 sudo apt-get update